-In recent years, the Van Doorn Foundation has made several financial contributions to Daya Mina, with which a number of students could be given a training in life skills.
-Some of them are now sufficiently skilled to be able to move on to learning concrete professional skills.
+In recent years, the Van Doorn Foundation has made several financial contributions to Daya Mina, with which several students could be given a training in life skills.
+Some of them were sufficiently skilled to be able to move on to learning concrete professional skills.

-Daya Mina students have, for instance, learned to shop confidently in local supermarkets, to deal with household tasks, to carry out catering activities, to act as a guide for other disabled youngsters, to participate in para-athletics and work in home industries (e.g. making carpets) and at McDonalds.
+Gradually the students acquire life skills and vocational skills that enable them to participate in daily life and work processes.
+Some learned to shop confidently in local supermarkets, to deal with household tasks, to carry out catering activities, to act as a guide for other disabled youngsters, to participate in para-athletics and work in home industries (e.g. making carpets) and at McDonalds.

 The required funds

 For this third phase, funds are needed for the instructors, training equipment and material.
 The four-year program is estimated to cost € 18,000. – (± € 4,100. – for staff, ± € 7,200. – for training equipment and ± € 6,700. – for training material) or annually in average € 4,500. –